tejasvirajsingh/BirthdayCounter/README.md

 🕒 Shows months, days, minutes, and seconds remaining

-🔒 No data storage—runs entirely in your browser

-🚀 Live Demo
+---
+ ### 🚀 Visit To site
 Check it out here:
 https://tejasvirajsingh.github.io/BirthdayCounter/ trial of counter modified

+🔒 No data storage—runs entirely in your browser